Yogurt Health Benefits: Nutrition, Uses and Side Effects

 Yogurt packs a surprising punch when it comes to health perks.
-This creamy dairy staple isn’t just a tasty snack it’s loaded with protein, calcium, and live probiotics that do wonders for digestion and immunity.
+This creamy dairy staple isn’t just a tasty snack—it’s loaded with protein, calcium, and live probiotics that do wonders for digestion and immunity.
+Its impressive nutritional value comes from a rich supply of essential nutrients like vitamins, minerals, and bioactive compounds that support bone health and disease prevention.
 Some studies suggest it may even help with weight control and stronger bones.

 But not everyone tolerates it well, especially those with lactose issues.
 Whether consumed plain, blended into smoothies, or used in cooking, yogurt offers versatility alongside its nutritional benefits.
+As one of several dairy foods, yogurt contributes to a healthy diet by providing key nutrients and supporting overall well-being.
 There’s more to explore about how this everyday food can fit into a balanced diet.

 Nutritional Profile of Yogurt